soupi/learn-haskell-blog-generator/src/03-html/06-escaping_characters.md

-HTML code can be done only via the functions we exported, we can also handle user input that may contain characters that may conflict with our meta language, HTML, such as `<` and `>` which are used for creating HTML tags.
+HTML code can be done only via the functions we exported, we can also handle user input that may contain characters that may conflict with our meta language, HTML, such as `<` and `>`, which are used for creating HTML tags.

 We can convert these characters into different strings that HTML can handle.

-See [Stack overflow question](https://stackoverflow.com/questions/7381974/which-characters-need-to-be-escaped-in-html) for a list of characters we need to escape.
+See [Stack overflow question](https://stackoverflow.com/questions/7381974/which-characters-need-to-be-escaped-in-html) for a list of characters, we need to escape.

 Let's create a new function called `escape`: